hendricwidjaja/T1A2-Portfolio/README.md

 Please use the link below to view the sitemap for the Portfolio Website (via Canva)
 - [Click here to go to the Canva public view link for the Portfolio Sitemap](https://www.canva.com/design/DAGG64AlKZ4/w3qsl1A4A7-sUO23D39DLQ/view?utm_content=DAGG64AlKZ4&utm_campaign=designshare&utm_medium=link&utm_source=editor)

+<b>NOTE1:</b> All .png files of the sitemap and wireframes are pasted in this README under the Appendix at the end of this document.
+The above are only listed to provide an alternative method of viewing these documents.

-<b>NOTE 1:</b> The sitemap only covers links within the content of each page.
+<b>NOTE 2:</b> The sitemap only covers links within the content of each page.
 All <u>internal</u> links include a navigation bar in both the header and footer to allow the user to switch to any of the core pages from any internal page (see Header & Footer Navigation note on Sitemap).

-<b>NOTE 2:</b> Sitemap and all wireframes .png files can also be located in the /docs directory.
+<b>NOTE 3:</b> Sitemap and all wireframes .png files can also be located in the /docs directory.

 # Purpose
 The purpose of creating this website was to act as a portfolio that can be presented to potential employers to showcase the expertise and experience I have as (an aspiring) full stack web developer and IT professional.
 This involved providing information regarding my skill set, expertise and qualifications through: